 Certain foods are just so good raw it's hard for me break down and actually make something with them.
 Apples.
 Really dark chocolate bars.
 Figs. I'll store these things in the fridge or cupboard, pretending I'm going to make something really good with them, but one by one they'll disappear as I give in and munch one down plain.

-Chilled with Anjou Pears, a few allspice berries, and a tiny bit of cinnamon, this is the begining of fall in a glass.
+Chilled with pears, a few allspice berries, and a tiny bit of cinnamon, this is the beginning of fall in a glass.
 Lazy afternoon happy hour anyone?
 I'm there already.

-2. Put the sliced fruit and while spices in the bottom of a jar with an airtight lid.
-I used a mason jar.
-Pour the wine over the fruit and add honey to your presences.
+- Put the sliced fruit and whole spices in the bottom of a jar or pitcher.
+Pour the wine and juice over fruit.
 Close the jar.
-Let the jar marinate with the fruit for at least two days.
+Let the wine marinate with the fruit for at least two hours in the fridge.

 - To serve: Spoon fruit into glasses, pouring wine to fill half the glass, and top off with sparkling water.